 What is Car Accident Negligence?

 Most vehicle crashes occur due to human error, according to the National Highway Traffic Safety Administration (NHTSA).
 Those who are injured in car accidents may be entitled to compensation to help cover the costs associated with their injuries.
 To recover compensation, plaintiffs in personal injury lawsuits must prove that the other driver’s negligence caused their injuries.

 Negligence is a legal theory used to establish a defendant’s liability for underlying accidents.
 In order to obtain compensation from a responsible party, plaintiffs must prove that the defendant’s negligence caused or contributed to their injuries.
-To establish negligence in a car accident claim, four elements must be met.
-These elements include:
+To establish negligence in a car accident claim, four elements must be met:

 - Duty: To hold a defendant responsible, it must first be established that they owed the plaintiff a duty of care.
 All drivers are required by law to exercise a reasonable duty of care, which they are expected to uphold by driving safely, obeying traffic laws, and maintaining their vehicles in safe working order.